For the SFCP education means:

 Our method involves:

-Dr Rene Saran carried out, in cooperation with Tamsyn Imison, a number of Socratic dialogues with school children on topics such as ‘Is bullying a fact of life?’
-She is joint editor of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to:
+With the support and co-operation of Tamsyn Imison, Dr Rene Saran carried out a number of Socratic dialogues with school children on topics such as ‘Is bullying a fact of life?’
+Sarren is joint editor of Enquiring Minds – Socratic Dialogue in Education, which discusses how the Socratic Method provides opportunities for educators to: